-Source Exchange 2007 Organization Considerations
+Source Exchange 2010 Organization Considerations

-- The mailbox database containing the administrator mailbox (the System Attendant mailbox used by default or custom administrator mailbox) should be mounted for each source Exchange 2007 server involved in the migration. - The Migration Manager for Exchange console shows only those servers from source Exchange 2007 organization that host the Mailbox role.
-This is required because only servers with actual data are considered for migration.
+- The mailbox database containing the administrator mailbox (the System Mailbox used by default or custom administrator mailbox) should be mounted for each source Exchange 2010 server involved in the migration. - The Migration Manager for Exchange console shows only those servers from source Exchange 2010 organization that host the Mailbox role.
+This is required because only servers with actual data are considered for migration. - If migration target is Exchange 2013 or Microsoft Office 365 and two-way calendar synchronization is planned to be utilized, then the Exchange 2010 Calendar Repair Assistant (CRA) should be disabled during the migration period.